-When it comes time to update ESXi hosts, VMware vSphere’s Update Manager often comes to mind first.
-You may also here it referred to as VMware VUM.
-While VUM, it does more than upgrade ESXi, it makes the upgrade easy and removes the risk of human error.
+When it comes time to update ESXi hosts, VMware vSphere Update Manager often comes to mind first.
+You may also here it referred to as VMware VUM, or vCenter 6.7 Update Manager.
+While vSphere Update Manager, does more than upgrade ESXi, it makes the upgrade easy and removes the risk of human error.
 This is something many are concerned about as ESXi 5.5 end of general support approaches.
-In VMware vSphere 6.7, Update Manager became even more accessible in vSphere 6.5 when it became integrated into the vCenter Server Appliance.
-Until now, it was only available in the Web Client.
+In VMware vSphere 6.7, Update Manager became even more accessible.
+As a bit of a history lesson, it was only vSphere 6.5 that it became integrated into the vCenter Server Appliance.
+Now, it will be in the VMware HTM5 vSphere Client, in addition to the web client.

 vSphere administrators and operators have begun to move away from the vSphere Web Client in favor of the newer, shiner, and of course faster vSphere Client which is built using HTML5.
-Since Update Manager can make host upgrades so much easier for users, many were hesitant to switch to the vSphere Client until they could do host upgrades from there.
+The same goes for the ESXi 6.7 web client when it comes to managing individual hosts.
+Since vSphere Update Manager can make host upgrades so much easier for users, many were hesitant to switch to the vSphere Client until they could do host upgrades from there.
 I can’t say I blame them.
 While host upgrades aren’t an every day occurrence, they are often crucial to any VMware environment when they do, in fact need to happen.

 Beyond Update Manager, even more functionally is coming to the vSphere Client in vSphere 6.7.